rackerlabs/technical-blog/content/blog/2020/2020-07-30-announcing-rackspace-teams-for-government/index.md

 speed and agility found in the private sector to bear on their solutions, and Rackspace Teams for Government enables that.

-### The Rackspace Teams for Government solution
+### The Rackspace Teams for Government (AWS) solution

-Rackspace Teams for Government addresses the preceding challenges by doing the
+Rackspace Teams for Government (AWS) addresses the preceding challenges by doing the following:
-following:

 - Focus on a collaborative partnership with customers.
 - Use disciplined agile project management methodologies.